lowlighter/itsudeno/README.md

 ### 🍖 Mighty executors

 *Itsudeno* handles module executions through the concept of executors.
-They are in charge of packaging modules into small JavaScript payloads and connecting to target host to run these bundled scripts.
+They bundle modules into JavaScript payload, and send and execute them on target hosts.

-There are no operating system restrictions for *Itsudeno* control node, except that it must be able to run [Deno](https://github.com/denoland/deno).
+There are no operating system limitations for both *Itsudeno* controller and target hosts, except that they must be able to run [Deno](https://github.com/denoland/deno).

 ```yml
 - _: Say hello using SSH